jgyy/fcc-scrape/placeholder.md

 ---
-id: 5dbba5716ef5fe3a704f8497
+id: 5dbba70e6ef5fe3a704f8498
-title: Part 129
+title: Part 130
 challengeType: 0
-dashedName: part-129
+dashedName: part-130
 ---

 # --description--

-The player should hit if either `Math.random() > .2` OR if the player's health is less than 20.
-At the end of the return statement, add the "logical or" operator (`||`) and then check if `health` is less than 20.

-Here is an example that returns true if either a number is less than 10 or more than 20: `num < 10 || num > 20`.
+On every attack, there should be a small chance that the player's weapon breaks.
+At the end of the `attack` function, add an empty `if` expression with the condition `Math.random() <= .1`.

 # --hints--